Quantum Deformed Neural Networks: Introduction

 \subsection{Related work}

 In \cite{farhi_neven} variational quantum circuits that can be learnt via stochastic gradient descent were introduced.
-Their performance could be studied only on small input tasks such as classifying $4\times 4$ images, due to the exponential time of classical simulations of those circuits.
+Their performance could be studied only on small input tasks such as classifying $4\times 4$ images, due to the exponential memory requirement to simulate those circuits.
 Other works on variational quantum circuits for neural networks are \cite{baqprop, beer}.
 Their focus is similarly on the implementation on near term quantum devices and these models cannot be efficiently run on a classical computer.
 Exceptions are models which use tensor network simulations \citep{qcnn,huggins} where the model can be scaled to $8\times 8$ image data with $2$ classes, at the price of constraining the geometry of the quantum circuit \citep{huggins}.
 The quantum deformed neural networks introduced in this paper are instead a class of variational quantum circuits that can be scaled to the size of data that are used in traditional neural networks as we demonstrate in section \ref{sec:exp}.

 Another line of work directly uses tensor networks as full precision machine learning models that can be scaled to the size of real data \citep{stoudenmire, Liu, convac, convac2}.
 However the constraints on the network geometry to allow for efficient contractions limit the expressivity and performance of the models.
-Further these works do not directly relate to implementations on quantum computers.
+See however \cite{cheng2020supervised} for recent promising developments.
+Further, the tensor networks studied in these works are not unitary maps and do not directly relate to implementations on quantum computers.

 A large body of work in quantum machine learning focuses on using quantum computing to provide speedups to classical machine learning tasks \citep{Biamonte,ciliberto,quantumDL}, culminating in the discovery of quantum inspired speedups in classical algorithms \citep{tang}.
 In particular, \citep{allcock, quantum_neuron, Schuld_2015, kerenidis2019quantum} discuss quantum simulations of classical neural networks with the goal of improving the efficiency of classical models on a quantum computer.
 Our models differ from these works in two ways: i) we use quantum wave-functions to model weight uncertainty, in a way that is reminiscent of Bayesian models; ii) we design our network layers in a way that may only reach its full potential on a quantum computer due to exponential speedups, but at the same time can, for a restricted class of layer designs, be simulated on a classical computer and provide inspiration for new neural architectures.
 Finally, quantum methods for accelerating Bayesian inference have been discussed in \cite{quantumGP1,quantumGP2} but only for Gaussian processes while in this work we shall discuss relations to Bayesian neural networks.